mattermost/docs/source/deployment/sso-saml-okta.rst

 .. include:: sso-saml-before-you-begin.rst

-Set up a connection app for Mattermost SSO
+Set Up a Connection App for Mattermost SSO
 ------------------------------------------

 1. Sign into Okta as an administrator.